BigFanofYours/Weather-forecast-on-STM32/README.md

 - Use FSMC for communication with TFT LCD.
 Source: https://stm32withoutfear.blogspot.com/2019/09/stm32-ili9341-fsmc.html#google_vignette
 - Remember that the coordinate outputs from XPT need some extra manipulation by subtract from the height and width of the screen by the amount of XPT.
 In this project, the default orientation of the screen is in portrait mode so the height is 320 and width is 240.
-- The project doesn't use AT commands for communication with ESP8266 but rather just raw USART, sending URLs and receing JSON files for processing.
+- The project doesn't use AT commands for communication with ESP8266 but rather just raw USART, sending URLs and receiving JSON files for processing.
 Using ArduinoIDE to download program onto the ESP is recommended.
 - Default RX, TX is utilised on the ESP.